 Perhaps half the states in the United States allow title loans; Georgia is one of the few states that do.
 The reason why pink slip lending was banned in some states is that they consider them to be predatory in nature.
 Critics argue that the interest rates and processing fees are unreasonable and that the business model of title loans seeks to entrap distressed and naïve individuals.
-Other states have strict regulations on borrowing and lending through title loans.
+Other states have strict regulations on borrowing and lending that cover all aspects of secured loans including title loans with no income verification and equity loans for vehicles that aren’t fully paid off.
 For example, in Montana, they do not allow the annual percentage rate of interest to go over 36%.

 If you’re living in a state where it is not possible to get a title loan, or if it may prove to be counterproductive, these are some alternatives you could consider: